 I have had the good fortune to with multiple allied health professionals and sports medicine specialists at the peak of their professions as part of the team at Sydney West Sports Medicine, and SportsMed Orthopaedic hospital in Mumbai.
 I have lectured at, and wrote a module of study on biomechanics and kinesiology for, the Australasian College of Natural Therapies, and was the corporate and body-work trainer at a luxury medical spa.
-I was a Director and National President of the peak professional body representing osteopaths in Australia (the Australian Osteopathic Association, Osteopathy Australia), and am now Queensland’s practitioner on the Osteopathy Board of Australia in the AHPRA scheme for registered health professionals.
+I was a Director and National President of the peak professional body representing osteopaths in Australia (the Australian Osteopathic Association, Osteopathy Australia), and was Queensland’s practitioner on the Osteopathy Board of Australia in the AHPRA scheme for registered health professionals.

 Recent clinically-related training/CPD: